-Choose a subject that excites your curiosity and engages your interests and developing expertise.
-All students, including those who enter the program with ideas about a thesis topic, are advised to test their ideas further against the current state of scholarship and available resources.
+Choose a subject that excites your curiosity and engages your interest.
+Even those candidates who enter the program with ideas about a thesis topic are advised to test them further against the current state of scholarship and available resources.
 Before making the intense commitment that a thesis demands, give careful consideration to the following:

-- the feasibility and viability of the project, including time constraints on your candidacy and funding (see section 9 below); - the kinds of scholarly and intellectual resources that research for the thesis is likely to develop and demand; - the long-lasting effects of the topic on opportunities for teaching, publication, and further research.
+- the feasibility and viability of the project, including time constraints on your candidacy and funding (see section 7 below); - the kinds of scholarly and intellectual resources that research for the thesis is likely to develop and demand; - the long-lasting effects of the topic on opportunities for teaching, publication, and further research.